moby/moby/docs/reference/commandline/dockerd.md

 #### Overlay2 options

-##### `overlay2.override_kernel_check`

-Overrides the Linux kernel version check allowing overlay2.
-Support for specifying multiple lower directories needed by overlay2 was added to the Linux kernel in 4.0.0.
-However, some older kernel versions may be patched to add multiple lower directory support for OverlayFS.
-This option should only be used after verifying this support exists in the kernel.
-Applying this option on a kernel without this support will cause failures on mount.

 ##### `overlay2.size`

 Sets the default max size of the container.
 It is supported only when the backing fs is `xfs` and mounted with `pquota` mount option.
-Under these conditions the user can pass any size less then the backing fs size.
+Under these conditions the user can pass any size less than the backing fs size.

 ###### Example